Joe Pavelski

-Joseph James Pavelski (born July 11, 1984) is an American professional ice hockey player and alternate captain for the Dallas Stars of the National Hockey League (NHL).
-He previously played for the San Jose Sharks for the first thirteen years of his NHL career and served as captain during his final four years with the team.
-He attended University of Wisconsin and played for the Wisconsin Badgers men's ice hockey team.
+Joseph James Pavelski (born July 11, 1984) is an American former professional ice hockey player who played 18 seasons in the National Hockey League (NHL) for the San Jose Sharks and Dallas Stars.

+Pavelski attended the University of Wisconsin and played for the Wisconsin Badgers men's ice hockey team.
+He was subsequently drafted 205th overall in the seventh round of the 2003 NHL entry draft by the Sharks, with whom he spent the first thirteen years of his NHL career, additionally serving as captain during his final four years with the team.
+He is often regarded as one of the greatest Sharks of all time, having led the team to their first Stanley Cup Finals in 2016.
+After departing in free agency, he spent the final five seasons of his career in Dallas, with whom he made the Finals again in 2020.

 Nicknamed "Little Joe" and "Captain America", Pavelski scored a goal in his first NHL game, making him the 11th Sharks player in the history of the team to do so.
-He holds the record for most playoff goals by an American-born player, with 64.
+He holds the record for most playoff goals by an American-born player, with 74.

 Internationally, Pavelski won a silver medal as a member of the United States men's national ice hockey team at the 2010 Winter Olympics in Vancouver.
 He also served as captain of Team USA at the 2016 World Cup of Hockey in Toronto.

-Personal life
+Early life

-Pavelski was born in Plover, Wisconsin to Sandy and Mike Pavelski.
-He has three siblings – Jerry, Sheri, and Scott.
-His family is Polish origin and their surname was originally spelled Pawelski.
+Pavelski was born in Plover, Wisconsin, to Sandy and Mike Pavelski, and he has three siblings – Jerry, Sheri, and Scott.
+His family is of Polish origin and their surname was originally spelled Pawelski.
 His mother said: "He loved anything athletic, and hockey was just a good fit for the winter.
 You didn't realize that your son was that good."
-Pavelski is co-owner of the Janesville Jets NAHL team.

 His younger brother, Scott, was a student-athlete for four years with the University of New Hampshire men's ice hockey team, but did not play professionally.

 Playing career

 Amateur

 Pavelski won a Wisconsin State Hockey Championship with SPASH (Stevens Point Area Senior High) Panthers in 2002.
 He was a member of the 2004 Clark Cup champion Waterloo Black Hawks of the USHL.
 He won the 2004 USHL Dave Tyler Junior Player of the Year Award.

 Pavelski played in 84 games over two seasons (2004–06) at the University of Wisconsin of the Western Collegiate Hockey Association He recorded 101 points (39–62).
 Pavelski was named to the All-WCHA Rookie Team in 2005, was selected to the All-WCHA Second Team, and the Men's RBK Division I West All-America Second Team.
-He helped Wisconsin win the 2006 NCAA Division I Men's Ice Hockey Championship, while leading the team in overall points.
+He helped Wisconsin win the 2006 NCAA Division I Men's Ice Hockey Tournament, while leading the team in overall points.